EnderCommunity/Universal-Accounts-System/README.md

     - [ ] Support external authenticators (Like Google/Microsoft Authenticator)
     - [ ] Support security keys
     - [ ] Add mandatory back-up codes
-    - [ ] Support two-steps verification using an email address
-    > Do NOT allow SMS two-steps verification
+    > Do NOT allow SMS or email two-steps verification
 - [ ] Force the user to set up security questions (3 minimum)
 - [ ] Always require the user to do device authentication on new devices or when the user attempts to change important settings. (https://try-webauthn.appspot.com/)